discord-extensions-archived/theme-source/README.md

 # Theme Source(dev)
-This is currently a WIP, but basically it's something that allows you to change the base colors of Discord without hassle.
-The main purpose of this is for new theme developerrs (like my self) to have easy access to change colors of Discord.
+This is currently a WIP, but basically it's something that gives you the ability to change the base colors of Discord without issue.
+Some things might be themed differently **intentionally** than Discord themes it cause it "looks better."
+The main purpose of Theme Source is for new theme devs who want easy access to changing Discord's base colors, like myself.
+There is no need for crediting for the use of this, since it's something that just changes the base colors, but if you want to you can :^)

 ## Issues and Pull Requests